ReedorReed/janetreade.dk/README.md

 ## Project Description

-This project challenges me to develop a website for a self-chosen indie business.
+This project challenges me to develop a website for a life/business coach.
 The purpose is to create an aesthetically pleasing and user-friendly website that effectively communicates the business concept and values.
 The project allows you to apply and demonstrate web development skills learned throughout the foundation course.

 ### Key Features